Our sixth annual Retail Customer Brand Loyalty Study reveals how consumer shopping behaviors and preferences have changed since 2022.

-- As the pandemic appears more under control, customers continued to indicate that their spending habits are now swinging closer to “not changed at all” and are more balanced between “buying essentials only” and “buying whatever I want.”
+- Faced with economic uncertainty, more customers are indicating that their spending habits are now swinging closer to “changed drastically” over the past 12 months and are leaning toward “buying essentials only” versus “buying whatever I want.”

-How else did brand loyalty shift since last year?
-Read on for more study highlights, including an overview of factors influencing brand loyalty.
+How else did customer brand loyalty shift since last year?
+Read on for more study highlights, including customer loyalty statistics and an overview of factors influencing brand loyalty

-To gather the 2022 customer loyalty statistics, our survey probed 1,060 consumers about their loyalty to retailers and the factors that influence brand loyalty.
+Our 2023 customer loyalty research survey probed 1,046 consumers about their loyalty to retailers and the factors that influence brand loyalty.
 It addressed these critical questions:

-- When all things are equal, which factors drive customers to shop exclusively with a particular retailer?
+- When all things are equal, which factors affect customer loyalty, driving people to shop exclusively with a particular retailer?

 - Which factors are most important to “super loyal” customers versus consumers who always shop around?

-- How has the COVID-19 pandemic affected customer brand loyalty and spending habits?
+- How has the pandemic and economic uncertainty affected customer brand loyalty and spending habits?

 - Which factors influence a non-loyal customer to shop exclusively at a particular retailer — in other words, what would make them more loyal?